journey-ad/chat-room/README.md

 #### SVG Charts

-By the feature of SVG `<foreignObject>`, we can make an SVG element contain a standard HTML page
+By the feature of SVG `<foreignObject>`, we can make an SVG element contain a standard HTML page.

-And we know SVG can be referenced as an image
+As we know SVG can be referenced as an image.

 And then...